floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_get.md

 The watch exists and the user has sufficient privileges to access it.

 The return document is structured like an ElasticSearch GetDocument response with the watch configuration in the `_source` element.
 See example below.

+### 403 Forbidden

+The user does not have the required to access the endpoint for the currently selected tenant.

 ### 404 Not found